sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-s3-ecs-cross-account-setup.md

 4. Permissions - SQS

-    - Before running Terraform, we need to give permissions to the role of the `member`-aliased terraform aws provider, to be able to create an SQS queue and subscribe it to the provided SNS.
+    - Before running Terraform, we need to give permissions to the role of the `member`-aliased terraform aws provider, to be able to fetch events from the SQS queue and subscribe it to the provided SNS.
 Otherwise, Terraform will fail with an error such as
       > AuthorizationError: User: ***  is not authorized to perform: SNS:Subscribe on resource <SNS_ARN>:  because no resource-based policy allows the SNS:Subscribe action
     - We'll need to add following permissions to the SNS queue